-Depending on the culture, the period, and the individual, glimmers can be intensely personal and private, whispered as the ultimate sign of trust between lovers, or public knowledge, a matter of destiny, so what does it matter if people know?
+Depending on the culture, the period, glimmers can be intensely personal and private, whispered as the ultimate sign of trust between lovers, or public knowledge, a matter of destiny, so what does it matter if people know?
 In most modern cultures, it is customary for children to be given a small, lockable book in which the child writes their glimmer.
-As they age, their understanding of the experience improves, as does their vocabulary and handwriting, and so it is written again and again within this book.
-The location and method of opening it is usually denoted in wills.
-This enables both the deceased’ loved-ones and researchers to ensure that no one has somehow managed to cheat their destined death.
-No one has.
+As they age, their understanding of the experience improves, and so it is written again and again within this book.
+Its location and method of opening is detailed only wills.
+This enables both the deceased’ loved-ones and researchers to ensure that no one has managed to cheat their destined death.

 But this experience, this knowledge, this enactment of our demise, this glimmer, while perfectly unique, is utterly universal.
 Since humans have roamed the earth we have had glimmers of death.
 The earliest cave drawings are believed to represent them.
 In all cultures and all religions, Death and Destiny – the two practically synonymous for most – have played, and continue to play, a central role.
 As far as scientists have ascertained, humans are the only creatures who experience these glimmers.
-Knowledge of death is what separates us from animals, it is what makes us human, it is an unalterable part of our DNA, or our souls, or at least something within our consciousness.
-Yet everyone both experiences it, and reacts to their knowledge, uniquely.
+Knowledge of death is what separates us from animals, it is what makes us human, it is an unalterable part of our DNA.
+Our souls to some.
+Yet everyone both experiences their glimmer, and reacts to their knowledge, uniquely.